gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The ghost is still standing by the plinth I was sitting on, beckoning to me urgently.
 I put my hands over my ears.
 "My thanks, honored sir," I whisper.

-"...to follow..."
-It's no more a sound than the stirring in the darkness before I unshuttered my lantern was a vision.  "...to finish..."
+"…to follow…" It's no more a sound than the stirring in the darkness before I unshuttered my lantern was a vision.  "…to finish…"

 "Yes, honored sir, I will.
 Just---give me a heartbeat, all right?"
 I take my hands from my ears.
 I have to get a weapon.